Carrotizer/HiimFilter-PD2-S11/pathfinding.md

 * Level 3: Left

 ## Halls of the Dead: Left
-* Lv 2: Straight for waypoint, left for Lv 3
+* Lv 2: Straight for waypoint, left for Lv 3.
+From WP, right (facing the entrance tile) to Lv 3.

 ## Maggot Lair: Right